crosstreet74/ftl-fmax-simul/README.md

 # ftl-fmax-simul
-SSD Simulator for FTL algorithm 'FMAX' of M-Systems
+SSD Simulator in FTL algorithm 'FMAX' of M-Systems

 ## Plans in Brief
 * Brief Explanation about FMAX FTL Algorithm